asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 24 April, 2021)
+15/01/2020 (updated on 30 April, 2021)

-## 2.2.1 New version submission
+## 2.2.2 New version submission

   - This is a new submission of the new version of the package `influential`.
-Some bugs in the `ExIR` function were removed.
-Also, Vignettes, documentation of several functions, and the Read Me file were updated along with several other minor improvements.
+Some bugs in the `ExIR` function as well as the ExIR shiny app were removed.
+Also, documentations of some functions were updated.
 Please see News for complete details.

 ## Test environments